Construction project forecasting tools for accurate predictions.

 This regular comparison does more than just keep the current project on track.
 It helps you identify patterns.
 Are you consistently underestimating labor hours for a certain type of task?
 Are your material cost predictions always a bit too low?
 By analyzing these variances, you can refine the underlying assumptions and formulas in your model, making every future forecast more accurate than the last.

-Measure Your Forecast's Accuracy
+How to Measure Your Forecast's Accuracy

 To truly improve your forecasting, you need to measure its performance.
 At the end of a project, or even at major milestones, conduct a post-mortem on your forecast.
 How close were your predictions to the final numbers?
 This isn't about placing blame; it's about learning.